-We file business license applications (also known as Master business license application) almost every day for our clients.
-It’s an important step in starting a business in Washington State.
+Filing a Washington business license application (also known as Master business license application) is an important step in starting a business in Washington State.
 If you fill out the form wrong, it could be rejected.
 It also could notify all the wrong state agencies.
 You could be sending in zero returns, fielding audit phone calls from state agencies you’ve never heard of, and if you didn’t get accomplished what you really needed to do with the application, you’ll have to do it all over again, and wait another month to hear back.

 How to Get a Washington Master Business License

 Start the Washington Master Business License Application on the Department of Business Licensing website.